-The success of every journey depends on how you commence it.
-Similarly, before you start to grow cannabis plants, you must get top-quality seeds for yourself!
+The success of every journey depends on how you start it.
+Before you start to grow cannabis plants, you must select top-quality seeds for yourself!
 We have create a list of reputable seed banks for you to consider.
 Make sure you abide by the laws and regulations for cannabis production.

-Now that you have come to know quite a lot about hermaphroditic plants and how to prevent hermaphroditism, you must be wondering if you can save a hermie plant.
+Now that you have learned a lot about hermaphroditic plants and how to prevent hermaphroditism, you must be wondering if you can save a hermie plant.
 This topic can cause major debates among cannabis breeders and there seems to be no final answer.
 We may explore this question in further date in a future article.

 What should I do if my weed plant turns out to be a hermaphrodite?